Proteggiamo il tuo ambiente digitale da qualsiasi attacco informatico. Sfrutta tutte le potenzialità della piattaforma SGBox!

 Generate an event

 Remember that you need to map the SQL variables with a specific SGBox parameter.
-Events Queries
+The Events Queries (examples)

 Add parameter to a list